 From the Texas Hill Country to the South Carolina Lowcountry, The Literary South explores the literary life of the modern American South through book reviews, feature articles, and interviews and profiles of Southern authors.
 Dedicated to documenting and sharing the stories of today’s South, The Literary South examines the ongoing shifts in Southern culture and their impact on literature of the region.

 Melanie Dragger is the Founding Editor of The Literary South.
 She was born and raised in Louisiana and has called Austin, Texas home for more than 20 years.
-With a passion for Southern literature, she holds a bachelor’s degree in English and journalism from The University of Texas at Austin, as well as a master’s degree in communication management from the University of Denver.
+With a passion for Southern literature, she holds a bachelor’s degree in English and journalism from The University of Texas at Austin, as well as a master’s degree in communication management with an emphasis in public relations and marketing.